martin-cao/shortjob-runtime-admission/README.md

-# Shortjob Runtime Admission
+# Admit or Avoid: Characterizing Runtime Optimization Decisions for Short-Lived GPU Jobs

 This repository is the public companion artifact for a study of **worker-local runtime optimization admission** for short-lived GPU AI jobs.

-**Admit or Avoid: Characterizing Runtime Optimization Decisions for Short-Lived GPU Jobs**

 The question is not "which PyTorch switch is faster overall."
 The question is: